 Dig roots to evaluate the health status.
 Check planting depth, look to see if root growth was restricted horizontally or vertically and look for evidence of root injury from diseases and insects.

 Assess the soil surface for evidence of ponding water, excessive residue or an open seed slot.
 Lastly, compare spacing between plants as uneven spacing can accentuate inequities in growth.

-The 2022 planting season posed many challenges to Indiana farmers.
-When evaluating cornfields pre-harvest, check for successful pollination by doing an ear shake test.
+The 2022 growing season has posed many challenges to Illinois farmers.
+When evaluating fields following pollination, check developing ears for silk detachment to determine how successful pollination was.

 For more information about crop development and field evaluations, contact your local Channel Seedsman or refer to the Agronomy Library at Channel.com.